stathopog/InfHorCLQR/README.md

 C++ code for solving the infinite horizon constrained LQR problem with the dual proximal gradient method.
 Comparison with linear MPC.

 ## Further details
 The regulation of a 2-state toy-system to the origin while respecting state and input constraints is solved using (i) the infinite horizon constrained LQR approach (**CLQR**) as presented in the corresponding [paper](https://infoscience.epfl.ch/record/225463?ln=en) and (ii) using conventional model predictive control (**MPC**).
-The problem is solved in closed loop and a perturbation in the initial state is applied in the beginning of each solve.
+The problem is solved in closed loop and a perturbation to the initial state is applied at the beginning of each solve.

 ## Instructions
 There are three folders, namely *data*, *main_CLQR* and *main_MPC*.